Maker of ATV Jamie Lynn Spears' Daughter Crashed Makes Statement

-Jamie Lynn Spears‘ 8-year-old daughter Maddie Aldridge was severely hurt in an ATV accident.
-She is currently awake and talking.
+Jamie Lynn Spears‘ 8-year-old daughter Maddie Aldridge was severely hurt in an ATV accident at the family’s home today.
+Maddie oversteered avoiding a drainage ditch and ended up in a pond.
+She was immediately airlifted to a children’s hospital, but is currently awake and talking.

-Though it’s difficult to tell what model Maddie was driving during the accident, it’s known that the family owns a2015 Polaris RZR 170, which Maddie had gotten on her seventh birthday.
-According to the owner’s manual, children under the age of 10 should not ride or operate the ATV.
+After the news broke of Spears’ accident, Polaris, the company who makes the ATV that Spears’ was likely driving came out with a statement for the family.

 Videos by PopCulture.com